 Previously, she was a General Partner at Weiss, Peck & Greer Venture Partners where she focused on healthcare/technology investments.
 Before joining Weiss, Peck & Greer Venture Partners, Jeani spent 15 years in senior marketing, sales, business development and general manager positions in the healthcare industry.
 Specifically, she was Vice President of Global Marketing for Target Therapeutics and spent nine years with the Medi-tech division of Boston Scientific in several senior management roles.
 In addition, Jeani served as Director of Business Operations for Roche Laboratories and Director of Global Marketing for Cell Pro, Inc. Jeani attended University of California at Irvine (M.B.A.) and Occidental College (A.B.).

-Ryan Drant is the Founder and Managing Director of Questa Capital, a healthcare-focused venture capital and growth equity investment firm.
-From 1996 to 2016 Ryan was a partner at New Enterprise Associates www.nea.com, where he served as a general partner, Head of Healthcare Investing and a member of the NEA Management Committee.
+Ryan Drant is the Founder and Managing Partner of Questa Capital, a healthcare-focused venture capital and growth equity investment firm.
+Ryan previously spent nineteen years at New Enterprise Associates (www.nea.com), where he served as a general partner, Head of Healthcare Investing and a member of the NEA Management Committee.
 Prior to NEA, he was in the corporate finance group at Alex.
 Brown & Sons and started his career at Arthur Andersen & Co.

 Ryan is a four-time nominee to the Forbes Midas List of top venture capital investors.
-He is currently a director of Cartiva Medical, Intrinsic Therapeutics, Moximed, NeoTract, Radiology Partners, Solace Therapeutics, SyncHR and Spine Wave.
-Ryan also serves on the board of the Medical Device Manufacturers Association.
+In addition to Intrinsic Therapeutics, he is currently a director of Bicycle Health, Calyxo, ControlRad, Cortica, Dispatch Health, Eko, Eximis, Medrio and Spine Wave.
+Ryan also serves on the board of the Medical Device Manufacturers Association and the National Venture Capital Association.
 He received a Bachelor of Arts degree in Political Science from Stanford University.

 Cary Hagan joined Intrinsic in 2011 from Wright Medical, where he served as Senior Vice President, Commercial Operations, for Europe, Middle East and Africa.
 He began his career at Wright Medical in 1989 and advanced through a series of sales and marketing positions with increasing responsibility.
 As Senior Director of Biologics, Cary was pivotal in the rapid growth of Wrights Orthobiologics program from “point zero” to market segment leader.
 Later as Vice President Marketing, Global OrthoRecon, he oversaw a turnaround in Wright’s Hip and Knee growth rates to roughly two times the industry average.